AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 **Launch your *new copilot* where:**

 -   The size of the disk/volume you specify for the Instance is the same size or larger than the *storage used* in your *old copilot*.
 If you deploy in AWS using the controller UI deploy process, you specify the size in the "Data Disk" column for the instance.
 -   Take note of your *new copilot* IP address.
 The new copilot IP address can be the private IP, public IP, or Elastic IP address (EIP) used for reachability of the instance.
+It is highly recommended that a persistent IP is used such as an EIP or statically assigned private IP.
 -   After launch, your *new copilot* will take about an hour to automatically update to the latest software release version.
 Your *new copilot* and *old copilot* must be the same software version before starting data migration.
 You will verify this later when following the data migration procedure.

 **Open required ports on each CoPilot instance:**

 At the applicable CSP portal, on the ***new copilot*** VM:

+-   **Note:** After initial deployment, your *new copilot* ports 31283 and 5000 will be open for any IP (0.0.0.0/0) .
+It is strongly recommended to remove the 0.0.0.0 entry from the inbound access rules for these ports and add entries for all your gateway IP addresses.
 -   Open port 443 to receive TCP traffic from the *old copilot* (*old copilot* IP address).
 -   Open port 31283 to receive UDP traffic from each of your Aviatrix gateways.
 -   Open port 5000 to receive UDP traffic from each of your Aviatrix gateways.
--   **Note:** After deployment, your *new copilot* ports 31283 and 5000 will be open for any IP (0.0.0.0/0) .
-It is strongly recommended to remove the 0.0.0.0 entry from the inbound access rules for these ports and add entries for all your gateway IP addresses.

 At the applicable CSP portal, on the ***old copilot*** VM: